falkr/teampy/docs/print-rats.md

 The result of this operation are two files:

 * The file `rat01.tex`.
 This is a LaTeX file that you should translate into PDF with your LaTeX tools.
-* The file 'rat01.solutions'.
+* The file `solutions.teampy`.
 This file contains the correct solution for each team and student.
 Teampy needs this file later when the RATs are evaluated, so do not delete this file.